knative/docs/docs/serving/using-auto-tls.md

   - [cert-manager version `0.6.1` or higher](./installing-cert-manager.md).
 - Your Knative cluster must be configured to use a [custom domain](./using-a-custom-domain.md).
+- Your DNS provider must be setup and configured to your domain.

 ## Enabling automatic certificate provisioning